johnhanson/resume/README.md

 >February 2017 – Present

 * Sustained dozens of baselines and applications that moved terabytes of weather data a day, from data providers to the customer, both internally and externally, and through DoD security enclaves
-* Created documentation and streamlined the build and deploy process, requiring the coordination between several teams within the contract
+* Streamlined the quarterly build and deploy process, requiring the coordination between several teams within the contract
 * Wrote security documentation and updated as required by the customer, for each product suite and component
 * Audited thousands of Fortify SCA findings, providing clear justification to the customer on each status
 * Filled out an Application Security and Development STIG for each product and kept it up to date with quarterly releases by DISA as well as code updates
 * Once a month, for a week, on 24/7 support call to troubleshoot the system whenever anything anomalous happens
-* Heavily involved with each quarterly build/deploy/release of the products
 * Used JIRA to track task status through the entire lifecycle
 * Peer reviewed code using Fisheye and Crucible
-* Kept documentation in both Confluence and OneNote
+* Wrote documentation and kept it up to date, in both Confluence and OneNote

 >**Software Engineering Solutions**